duellsy/codeigniter-template/README.md

-#subooatmpl
+#CodeIgniter Template LIbrary

 * [By Subooa](http://www.subooa.com.au/)
 * Version: 2.0

 ## Description

-subooatmpl is a template library for CodeIgniter 2.0, which allows you to quickly build and organise your CI site using a template system.
+A template library for CodeIgniter 2.0, which allows you to quickly build and organise your CI site using a template system.

 As a side note, it also works perfectly with [HMVC by wiredesignz](https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc)